HugoCoz/TOP-06-Project-Calculator/README.md

-fix operation with several values fix possibility to continue operation after "enter" fix problem while pressing enter enter more than one time ("NaN")
+fix operation with several values fix possibility to continue operation after "enter" fix problem while pressing enter enter more than one time ("NaN") possibility to operate with float

 TO DO :
 keyboard listeners
-check possibles problems
-float decimals (max 2)
 UI